MirelaGTulbure/gaec-lab/content/authors/brookecox/_index.md

 - Current Lab Members
 ---

 I am a third year undergraduate student majoring in Environmental Sciences at North Carolina State University.
-My focal area is Geospatial Analytics and Computer Programming.
-My main area of interest is applying geospatial analysis to address environmental justice issues.
+My studies have been focused in Geospatial Analytics and Computer Programming.
+I am mainly interested in using geospatial analysis to address environmental justice issues.